Cycles for Blender: Making Pixel Style

 Blender render farm

 Blender is a powerful and free open-source application, especially in 3D scene construction, rendering, and special effects, compared to similar software has obvious advantages.
-As the leading service provider in CG industry, Fox Renderfarm supports both blender rendering, 3ds Max rendering, Maya rendering, C4D rendering, Clarisse rendering, SketchUp rendering, etc..
+As the leading cloud rendering service provider in CG industry, Fox Renderfarm supports both blender rendering, 3ds Max rendering, Maya rendering, C4D rendering, Clarisse rendering, SketchUp rendering, etc..
 This article wrote by 3D artist Leo Lee, will show you the potential of Blender to quickly create scenes and texture rendering, and will show some experience and hope to help your production process.
 Let learn how to create a wild jungle in the blender.

 Add a Plane to the view, the size can be larger, switch to Sculpt Mode.
 It is similar to some familiar engraving software, such as Zbrush, which can choose different brushes to process the model.
 Check Dyntopo at the menu (no need to manually subdivide the model), and select ‘Constant’ for the detail mode, and check the smooth shadow.